katiepestotnik/care-review-1/README.md

 ## Arrays
 ```
-const foods = ['pizza', 'ice cream', 'salad']
+const movies = ['Pan\'s Labyrinth', 'Crimson Peak', 'Hellboy']
 ```
 1. Access the last element in the above array.
-2. Change pizza to hamburger.
+2. Change Crimson Peak to your favorite movie.
-3. Add the string of 'cake' to the front of the array with an array method.
+3. Add the string of 'Ghost' to the front of the array with an array method.
 4. Loop through the array with the forEach() array method.

 ## Objects